 Detailed procedures for the accreditation of certification bodies under the ANSI National Accreditation Board (ANAB) Framework and Procedures for the Accreditation of Product Certification Programs are included in this Manual of Operations.
-It sets out the roles and responsibilities of the parties concerned and the appropriate procedures for the assessment and monitoring needed to demonstrate the initial and ongoing fulfilment of the ANAB Policy, ISO/IEC 17065 and other specifications contained in this document.
+It sets out the roles and responsibilities of the parties concerned and the appropriate procedures for the assessment and monitoring needed to demonstrate the initial and ongoing fulfillment of the ANAB Policy, ISO/IEC 17065, and other specifications contained in this document.
 ANAB is structured and works in a way that preserves the objectivity and impartiality of its operations.

 ANAB accreditation in accordance with ISO/IEC 17065

 In order for a certification body to apply for ANAB accreditation in compliance with ISO/IEC 17065, one or more certification schemes covering its certification activities shall be run by that certification body.